kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 upgrade, introducing potentially corrupting data (i.e. data only present in N+1 and not in N) only in later stages of the upgrade process.

-For example, upgrading from Kubernetes 1.30 to 1.31 while keeping the compatibility version at 1.30 would enable a cluster administrator to validate that the new Kubernetes binary version is working as desired before exposing any feature changes introduced in 1.31 to cluster users, and without writing and data to storage at
+For example, upgrading from Kubernetes 1.30 to 1.31 while keeping the emulation version at 1.30 would enable a cluster administrator to validate that the new Kubernetes binary version is working as desired before exposing any feature changes introduced in 1.31 to cluster users, and without writing and data to storage at